-The AD-6 Skyraider was armed with four 20mm AN-M2 autocannons, with two in each wing.
+The AD-6 Skyraider was armed with four 20mm AN-M2 autocannons, with two in each wing, and 200 rounds of ammunition per gun.
 The guns fired explosive projectiles with a muzzle velocity of 2,850 feet per second (869 meters per second), and had a rate of fire of 600–700 rounds per minute.
 The AD-6 could carry 8,000 pounds (3,629 kilograms) of bombs, rockets, gun pods and external fuel tanks from the 15 hard points and pylons under the wings and fuselage.

 The oldest Skyraider in existence is XBT2D-1 Bu.
 No. 9102.
 Formerly on display at NAS Oceana, Virginia Beach, Virginia, the airplane was transferred to The Intrepid Sea, Air & Space Museum in New York City for restoration and preservation.

 LaVerne Ward Browne was born at Orange, California, 9 December 1906.
 He was the third child of Edwin J. Brown, a farm worker, and Phebe Alice Proctor Brown.
 He studied law at the University of Southern California (USC).